Atrial Fibrillation: Analysis of the Causes, Treatments, and Challenges

 First, it is important to understand the differing variants of atrial fibrillation, and what each type entails.
 The American Heart Association classifies atrial fibrillation in the 2014 AHA/ACC/HRS Guidelines into several distinct iterations of the condition.
 With paroxysmal atrial fibrillation, “the faulty electrical signals and rapid heart rate begin suddenly and then stop on their own.”
 Generally, paroxysmal atrial fibrillation can be erratic and will stop in less than a week.
 However, most episodes convert back to the heart’s normal rhythm, called sinus rhythm, within 24 hours.
 The challenges with treating this variant of atrial fibrillation rest mainly on correct identification and diagnosis.
 Because of the erratic and spontaneous nature of this type of atrial fibrillation, patients may go years without a correct diagnosis, despite maintaining regular health maintenance visits with their primary care physician.
 Many times this will occur because the patient is not in atrial fibrillation at the time of the scheduled appointment, and with good vital signs, the brief episode of palpitations may slide under the proverbial radar as simply an anxiety attack.
 Many times, this spontaneous irregular heartbeat will cause a thromboembolic event, leading to a series of different possible ischemic strokes.
 However, if paroxysmal atrial fibrillation is diagnosed, the treatment options are many, with conservative, medical management being the most preferred method of treatment.

 Finally, permanent atrial fibrillation occurs when sinus rhythm cannot be restored, even with treatment.
-It is important to note that both variants above have the possibility of progress in frequency as time moves along, resulting in this permanent arrhythmia.
+It is important to note that both variants above have the possibility to progress in frequency as time moves along, resulting in this permanent arrhythmia.
 When a patient reaches this point, the normal methods of treatment, including anticoagulation and rate/rhythm control medication as well as more invasive methods, have failed to reduce the patient’s symptoms, and the decision has been made by the patient and provider not to attempt restoration of sinus rhythm whatsoever.
 At this point, the patient’s life quality can diminish, and the patient may feel increasingly tired, out of breath, and lifeless.
 When these symptoms become omnipresent, there is a good chance that the patient’s heart has become weak, enlarged, and unable to pump out precious oxygenated blood into the body.
 The end result here is congestive heart failure, which can only be cured by heart transplantation, although symptomatic treatment is available.